jeje1197/EuphyLang/README.md

 # EuphyLang

-Euphy is an object-oriented programming language created by Joseph Evans.
+Euphy is an high-level, object-oriented programming language created by Joseph Evans.
 It serves as a prototype to a type system that contains both static and dynamic types.

 ```
 print("Hello Euphy!")